alephium/www/src/content/blog/draft_An-introduction-to-the-stateful-UTXO-model-a3b97c591950/index.md

 description: 'The stateful UTXO model (sUTXO) is one of the main innovations brought by the Alephium team, along with Proof-of-less-work (PoLW), the…'
 ---

-The stateful UTXO model (sUTXO) is one of the main innovations brought by the Alephium team, along with Proof-of-less-work (PoLW), the…

----

 ###

 An introduction to the stateful UTXO model